RioloGiuseppe/crc-full/readme.md

 ---

 # Description
 The crc-full module is used to calculate any kind of CRC setting parameters such as length, polynomial and others.
-It's totally written in typescript for node js.
+It's completely written in typescript for node js.

 ## How to use